Chance to challenge 2020 census numbers is ending, with funding for states and cities at stake - The Boston Globe

 Advertisement

+Other cities, like Milwaukee, are still awaiting an answer despite filing their challenges many months ago.
+Milwaukee officials in a challenge filed last December said 16,500 residents were overlooked in houses and apartments, primarily in communities of color.
+The 2020 census put Wisconsin’s largest city at 577,222 residents, down about 3 percent from 2010.

-City spokesperson Jonathan Fera said in an email that there was “no frustration" surrounding the delay and that “Milwaukee will continue to await a response from the U.S. Census Bureau."
+City spokesperson Jonathan Fera said in an e-mail there was “no frustration” surrounding the delay and that “Milwaukee will continue to await a response from the US Census Bureau.”

 Milwaukee succeeded with another, separate claim that more than 800 jail inmates were missed, part of a challenge organized with other Wisconsin municipalities.